aprotyas/trac_ik/README.md

 - [trac\_ik\_python](https://bitbucket.org/traclabs/trac_ik/src/HEAD/trac_ik_python), SWIG based python wrapper to use TRAC-IK.
 Details for use are in trac\_ik\_python/README.md.

 ###As of v1.4.5, this package is part of the ROS Kinetic binaries: `sudo apt-get install ros-kinetic-trac-ik` (or indigo or jade).
-Starting with v1.4.8, this has been released for ROS Lunar as well. melodic packages have veen released with 1.5.0.
+Starting with v1.4.8, this has been released for ROS Lunar as well.
+Melodic packages have been released with 1.5.0.

 ###A detailed writeup on TRAC-IK can be found here:###